xyantoaster/rls_career_overhaul_ezmoney/ReadMe.md

 Now, the mod is also **compatible with Italy** (using the Italy Addon).
 The Italy Addon is available via the Silver Patreon Membership.

 ---

+## EzMoney Changes
+The EzMoney mod changes the following:
+  - Makes Insurance policies cheaper and more generous
+  - You start a new same with $25,000 instead of $10,000 *(Note: Hardcore still starts with $0.)*
+  - Max speed trap fine is now $50 and fines are about 25% cheaper
+  - Marketplace buyers will **always** offer at least 80% of vehicle price
+  - Deliveries will make you 25% more money
+  - Sales tax is now 4%
+  - Custom license plates now cost only $100
+---

 ## Features